Hofer-Like Geometry and Flux Theory: Metric geometries for volume-preserving diffeomorphisms

-Here is a consequence of Theorem \ref{EQU} which agrees with a result found in \cite{BusLec11}. \begin{proposition} Let $(M,\omega)$ be a closed symplectic.
-Therefore, there exists a positive constant $\kappa$ such that for all $\phi\in Ham(M,\omega)$, we have
+Here is a consequence of Theorem \ref{EQU}, this agrees with a result found in \cite{BusLec11}. \begin{proposition} $ $ Let $(M,\omega)$ be a closed symplectic.
+Therefore, there exists a positive constant $\kappa$ such that for all $\phi\in Ham(M,\omega)$, one has